vivek-bombatkar/Generative-AI-Learning-Notes/00-LLM-Basics.md

 This document provides reusable prompts for each major subtopic under "LLM Basic," along with definitions only for concepts unlikely to become outdated.

 ---

 ## 1. LLM Basic Concept

 **Definition**:
-A Large Language Model (LLM) is an artificial intelligence system trained on vast text data to understand and generate human language.
+- A Large Language Model (LLM) is an artificial intelligence system trained on vast text data to understand and generate human language.
+- Large language models contain many billions of features, which captures a wide range of human knowledge.
+- Transformers were introduced in a 2017 paper called "Attention Is All You Need."
+Some LLMs, such as ChatGPT, are built on the transformer architecture.
+- An innovation of transformers is this self-attention mechanism.
+- Self-attention works by computing a set of query, key and value vectors for each input token.
+- Then it uses the dot products between these vectors to determine the attention weights.
+- The output for each token is a weighted sum of the value vectors where the weights come from the attention scores.
+-
+- every language-based generative AI model has a tokenizer that converts human text into a vector that contains token IDs or input IDs.
+Each input ID represents a token in the model's vocabulary.
+- A vector is an ordered list of numbers that represent features or attributes of some entity or concept.
+In the context of generative AI, vectors might represent words, phrases, sentences, or other units.
+-

 **Prompt**:
 - *"Explain the core concept of Large Language Models (LLMs) and their primary function in AI."*